danilolutz/CoreZipCode/README.md

         {
             var addressByZipCode = _coreZipCode.Execute("14810100");
             var zipCodeByAddress = _coreZipCode.Execute("sp", "araraquara", "barão do rio");

+            // Generic type return was added in version 1.2.0 var addressByZipCodeObject = _coreZipCode.GetAddress<ViaCepAddress>("14810100");
+            var zipCodeByAddressObjectList = _coreZipCode.ListAddresses<ViaCepAddress>("sp", "araraquara", "barão do rio");
         }
     }
 }
 ```

+The `ViaCepAddress` POCO class is the type for returned JSON from [ViaCep](https://viacep.com.br) brazilian service.
+So you will must to do the type for your prefered service.

 > **NOTE**: We have only brazilian address service working out-the-box in this moment.
 We intent add the USA service coming soon.